erictau/CS50-Final-Project/README.md

 The transactions page includes a "Add Transactions" section and a "Transaction History" section.
 The "Add Transactions" section is a form that posts to "/transactions" which contains 3 separate text inputs.
 The Letter, Amount, and Notes are user-inputted data, but the transaction number and date are auto-filled by SQLite.
 Once a transaction is added, the transaction shows up immediately in the "Transaction History" section below where all transactions are sorted by their transaction numbers.
 A Jinja for loop is used here to create the "Transaction History" table.

 ###### setup.html
 The setup page consists of a form to populate the project data and budget categories.
 All project information must be populated, but the budget categories do not all need to be filled.
 There are currently only 5 spots for categories, and this was hard coded in.
 Future features include user customizability for number of budget categories.
 The form posts to "/setup", which takes the data, validates the inputs, and updates the appropriate database tables.

+When there is no project data in the database, the home page and transaction pages will redirect the user to the setup page to initialize the project.
 Once a project is set up, the setup page can no longer be accessed until the project is cleared.
+Attempting to access the setup page will redirect the user back to the homepage.

 ###### apology.html
 This apology page is utilized for input validation.
+Invalid inputs in many of the forms will return an error message displayed on this apology.html.
 This project uses the same apology page as the finances pset.

 ###### budget.db
 This database is accessed through SQLite3.
 This database contains 4 tables: "info", "budgets", "transactions", and "original_budgets".
 Project data is stored here.